Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Abstract

 \section{Abstract}

 Recent LLMs have enabled significant advancements for conversational agents.
-However, they are also well-known to hallucinate, i.e., they often produce responses that seem plausible but are not factually correct.
-On the other hand, users tend to over-rely on LLM-based AI agents; they accept the AI’s suggestion even when it is wrong.
-Adding good friction, such as explanations or getting user confirmations, has been proposed as a mitigation in AI-supported decision-making systems.
+However, they are also well known to hallucinate, producing responses that seem plausible but are factually incorrect.
+On the other hand, users tend to over-rely on LLM-based AI agents, accepting AI’s suggestion even when it is wrong.
+Adding positive friction, such as explanations or getting user confirmations, has been proposed as a mitigation in AI-supported decision-making systems.
 In this paper, we propose an accountability model for LLM-based task-oriented dialogue agents to address user overreliance via friction turns in cases of model uncertainty and errors associated with dialogue state tracking (DST).
-The accountability model is an augmented LLM with an additional accountability head, which functions as a binary classifier to predict the slots of the dialogue states.
-We perform our experiments with three backbone LLMs (Llama, Mistral, Gemma) on two established task-oriented datasets (MultiWOZ and Snips).
-Our empirical findings demonstrate that this approach not only enables reliable estimation of AI agent errors but also guides the LLM decoder in generating more accurate actions.
-We observe around 3\% absolute improvement in joint goal accuracy by incorporating accountability heads in modern LLMs for the MultiWOZ dataset.
-We also show that this method enables the agent to self-correct its actions, further boosting its performance by 3\%.
-Finally, we discuss the application of accountability modeling to prevent user overreliance by introducing friction. \footnote[1]{Code available at \href{https://github.com/uiuc-conversational-ai-lab/Accountable-DST}{github.com/uiuc-conversational-ai-lab/Accountable-DST}}
+The accountability model is an augmented LLM with an additional accountability head that functions as a binary classifier to predict the relevant slots of the dialogue state mentioned in the conversation.
+We perform our experiments with multiple backbone LLMs on two established benchmarks (MultiWOZ and Snips).
+Our empirical findings demonstrate that the proposed approach not only enables reliable estimation of AI agent errors but also guides the decoder in generating more accurate actions.
+We observe around 3\% absolute improvement in joint goal accuracy (JGA) of DST output by incorporating accountability heads into modern LLMs.
+Self-correcting the detected errors further increases the JGA from 67.13 to 70.51, achieving state-of-the-art DST performance.
+Finally, we show that error correction through user confirmations (friction turn) achieves a similar performance gain, highlighting its potential to reduce user overreliance. \footnote{Code available at \href{https://github.com/uiuc-conversational-ai-lab/Accountable-DST}{github.com/uiuc-conversational-ai-lab/Accountable-DST}}